guysoft/EnergySource/README.md

 ## Developer settings in editor
 In order to run in non-vr mode for debugging set ``ENABLE_VR`` to ``false`` in ``scripts/GameVariables.gd``

+# Known issues

+## Linux
+For linux builds you need to copy to the game folder libopenxr_loader.so.1 which comes with your distirbution.

 ## Credits
 Developers: